 For questions about Men's Divorce Support call Claire Saunders Clough at (913) 232-4124, or email using the form below.

-A special ministry for single moms that provides a community to develop and grow friendships, gain knowledge on how to successfully navigate the issues single moms face, and to find peace, love, joy and faith in their journey.
+The COR Single Mom's group is a special ministry that provides a community for single Moms to develop and grow friendships, gain knowledge on how to successfully navigate the issues and challenges that single Moms face, and also provides a space for single Moms to find peace, love, joy, and faith in their journey.

 For questions about Single Moms Group call Angela Paul at n/a, or email using the form below.